nordcloud/lambda-wrapper/README.md

         ... process data returned by the Lambda function })

+If you want to pass a custom context to the Lambda module (only when running local), use the runHandler method. e.g.

+    lambda.runHandler(event, customContext, callback)

+Documentation for valid propreties in the Lambda context object are documented here http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html

 ## Development

-Run module tests using
+Please run module tests in a Node 4 environment prior to submitting PRs using

     npm run test

 Live lambda run test requires that the function in lambdaWrapper-test.js is deployed to your AWS account as 'lambdaWrapper-test'.

 ## Release History

+* 2016/07/26 - v0.1.1 - Support for alternative handler. runHandler method for passing custom context.
 * 2016/04/26 - v0.1.0 - Support for running lambda functions also from AWS
 * 2016/04/26 - v0.0.6 - Support for NodeJS 4.3 runtime (and callback notation)
 * 2015/09/01 - v0.0.2 - Pass module object rather than path to init().